Darkmindy/Darkmindy/README.md

     <ul>
       <li>🎓 I have a certificate in front-end development from the Steve Jobs Academy.</li>
       <li>📚 I'm currently studying Gen AI on Codedex courses.</li>
-      <li>🌱 I'm on track for learning more about Web technologies, Cloud Computing and a little bit of Security.</li>
+      <li>🌱 I'm on track for learning more about Frameworks, Web technologies, Cloud Computing and a little bit of Security.</li>
       <li>✨ I'm currently working on a <a href="https://github.com/Darkmindy/soulfarm-react">Test Frontend</a></li>
       <li>🤫 My newest side project is currently still in stealth mode...</li>
       <li>📫 How to reach me: <p align="center">